 When you buy or build a home, you don’t want to be continually trying to keep it dry.
-There are numerous ways that rainwater can enter your home, and even when rain isn’t an issue, there are even more subtle (and common) ways that water can enter your basement.
+There are numerous ways that rainwater can enter your home, and even when rain isn’t an issue, there are even more subtle (and common) ways that water can enter and cause basement flooding.
 Learn more below about how water gets into your home and your basement and what you can do to stop this flooding.

 Common Causes of A Wet Home & Basement